 So, how long does sheet metal last?
 No single answer.
 A one-millimeter steel sheet might rust out in 5–10 years by the sea, or stretch to 50 indoors.
 Stainless or aluminum can double or triple that with luck and care.
 Wrecks in the North Sea (100+ years), barn roofs (20–40), plane panels (50–80)—they all show the spread.
 It’s the metal, the place, and what we do about it.

 This stuff’s not just for geeks like us.
 Builders, architects, restorers—they need to know.
-Corrosion’s a quiet wrecker, but figuring it out helps us make things that stick around.
+Corrosion’s a quiet wrecker, but figuring it out helps us make things that stick around, whether you’re designing a simple sheet metal box or building out a complex assembly from SolidWorks sheet metal models.
 Next time you spot rust or a shiny tower, you’ll get the tale—and maybe guess its expiration date.

 Title: Corrosion of Metallic Biomaterials: A Review